 - Aluminum Foil: Since this recipe contains pie filling, we want to take extra measures to keep the ingredients contained as they smoke.

 Line your pan with aluminum foil and add your block of cream cheese to the center.
 Lightly core your cream cheese in a diagonal pattern with a sharp knife.
 Next, combine 2 tablespoons of brown sugar with 1 teaspoon of cinnamon.
 Sprinkle mixture all over the cream cheese.
 Next, gather the ends of the tin foil and crimp the edges to form a boat-like structure.
 Doing this step will help to contain the ingredients.

-Preheat your grill or smoker for 225 degrees F. We used both our Big Green Egg and our pellet grill for this recipe.
+Preheat your grill or smoker to 225 degrees F. We used both our Big Green Egg and our pellet grill for this recipe.
 If you are using a charcoal unit, prepare a two-zone cooking area for indirect cooking.
-Plan on a 2 hour cook time.
+Plan on a 2-hour cook time.
 This cream cheese dessert has two cooking times.
 See below for details.